Border (1997 film): Accolades

-Sequel
+Standalone sequel

-On 13 June 2024, it was announced that Sunny Deol will star as the main lead in the sequel titled Border 2.
-It is being directed by Anurag Singh, of Kesari (2019) fame, and is scheduled to be released on 22 January 2026, coinciding with Republic Day weekend.
-Later, Varun Dhawan, Diljit Dosanjh and Ahan Shetty have also joined the cast.
+On 13 June 2024, it was announced that Sunny Deol will star as the main lead in the standalone sequel titled Border 2.
+It was directed by Anurag Singh, of Kesari (2019) fame, and was released on 23 January 2026, coinciding with Republic Day weekend.
+Varun Dhawan, Diljit Dosanjh and Ahan Shetty were also part of the ensembled cast.